 Now I'm ready to start the rest of our Halloween crafting and decorating!

-* Thank you to ScotchBlue for providing me with the ScotchBlue™ Painter’s Tape to complete this project!
+* Thank you to ScotchBlue™ for providing the ScotchBlue™ Painter’s Tape Delicate Surface with Advanced Edge-Lock™ Paint Line Protector for this project!